CTCycle/TKBEN-tokenizers-benchmarker/README.md

 ## 1. Introduction
 Tokenizers are essential components in text preprocessing, converting raw text into structured data understandable by NLP models.
 The choice of tokenizer directly influences model performance, making it a critical decision in building effective language-based applications.
 However, selecting an appropriate tokenizer can be challenging due to the diverse array of options available, each with distinct approaches and strengths.

-TokenBenchy is a comprehensive toolkit designed to simplify tokenizer analysis and comparison.
+TKBEN is a comprehensive toolkit designed to simplify tokenizer analysis and comparison.
 This fully Python-based UI application allows users to effortlessly download HuggingFace's open-source tokenizers and publicly available text datasets to conduct detailed benchmarks.
-TokenBenchy enables exploration and comparison of tokenizer attributes including tokenization speed, granularity, handling of special characters, language support, and adaptability to domain-specific vocabularies.
+TKBEN enables exploration and comparison of tokenizer attributes including tokenization speed, granularity, handling of special characters, language support, and adaptability to domain-specific vocabularies.

-With TokenBenchy, users can effectively evaluate tokenizer performance in various NLP tasks such as text classification, sentiment analysis, language translation, and semantic search, ensuring informed decisions and optimized model performance.
+With TKBEN, users can effectively evaluate tokenizer performance in various NLP tasks such as text classification, sentiment analysis, language translation, and semantic search, ensuring informed decisions and optimized model performance.

 ## 2. Installation
 The installation process for Windows is fully automated.
 Simply run the script *start_on_windows.bat* to begin.
 During its initial execution, the script installs portable Python, necessary dependencies, minimizing user interaction and ensuring all components are ready for local use.